luisacoutinho06/automatic-follow-github/README.md

 # Automatic GitHub Follower Script
 `Automatic-follow-github` is a Python automation script that allows you to **automatically follow GitHub users** based on specific actions, such as following users who follow you or other selected criteria.
 It saves your access token locally in a JSON file, so you don’t have to provide it every time.
+I used AI only to improve the layout.

 ## Features
 - Follow users automatically who follow you.